 Participants considered fit were more likely to be younger (age 48, on average, compared with 51), be female, and have a lower BMI (36, on average, compared with 41).

-Higher blood pressure, higher levels of triglycerides and glucose, and lower levels of high-density lipoprotein cholesterol were more prevalent in the moderate and severely obese participants.
+Higher blood pressure, higher levels of triglycerides and glucose, and lower levels of high-density lipoprotein cholesterol were more prevalent in the participants who have moderate and severe obesity.

-The group whose members were classed as severely obese was the only group in which level of fitness seemed to make a significant difference to health measures.
+The group whose members were classed as having severe obesity was the only group in which level of fitness seemed to make a significant difference to health measures.

-For instance, the least fit 20 percent of the group were more likely to have higher levels of glucose and triglycerides as well as high blood pressure, whereas this was less of an issue in the fitter 80 percent of severely obese participants.
+For instance, the least fit 20 percent of the group were more likely to have higher levels of glucose and triglycerides as well as high blood pressure, whereas this was less of an issue in the fitter 80 percent of participants with severe obesity.

 Also, the authors note that higher fitness was “associated with smaller waist circumferences, with differences between high and low fitness being larger in those with severe obesity than mild obesity.”

-It would seem, therefore, that if you are severely obese, avoiding being in the least fit 20 percent might be enough to make a significant difference to health.
+It would seem, therefore, that if you have severe obesity, avoiding being in the least fit 20 percent might be enough to make a significant difference to health.

 The study authors suggest that their findings reveal the “potentially important health benefits of having a high fitness level, particularly for those with severe obesity.”